smart-mobile-software/arisedocs/docs/source/ios.rst

 Arise iOS SDK
 *****************

-This documentation will help you to install the Arise iOS client in your application.
+This document will help you to install the Arise iOS client in your application.

 Installation steps
 ==================